-Sword is a Service company specializing in Computer Engineering, established in June 2001 and has now over 1,000 employees.
-It offers to its customers consulting and integration services with high added value.
+Sword is a Service company specialising in Computer Engineering, established in June 2001 and now has over 1,200 employees.
+It offers its customers consulting and integration services with high added value.

 As part of an IT-oriented approach and relying on powerful methodologies for project management, Sword engages in the implementation of innovative solutions that meet the strategic needs of its clients and adaptation requirements of their information systems.